chrisgrieser/nvim-genghis/README.md

 - `.moveAndRenameFile` or `:Move`: Move and Rename the current file.
 Keeps the old name if the new path ends with `/`.
 Works like the UNIX `mv` command.
 Best used with [autocompletion of directories](#autocompletion-of-directories).
+- `.trashFile`: Trash the current file.
+	- Use `trashCmd` to specify an external trash command.
+It defaults to `gio trash` on *Linux*, `trash` on *Mac* and *Windows*.
+	- Otherwise specify `trashLocation` to move the file to that directory.
+It defaults to `$HOME/.Trash`.
+This does NOT trash the file the usual way.
+The trashed file is NOT restorable to its original path.
+	- For backwards compatibility, the default behavior on *Mac* moves files to `$HOME/.Trash`.

 The following applies to all commands above:
 - If no extension has been provided, uses the extension of the original file.